MetaSys-LISBP/PhysioFit/docs/models.rst

 Testing the model
 ---------------------------

-One a model has been designed, it is time to test it!
+One a model has been implemented, it is time to test it!
 To integrate your model into the GUI, just copy the :file:`.py` file in the folder :file:`models` of PhysioFit directory.
 You can get the path towards this folder by opening a python kernel in your dedicated environment and initializing an IoHandler ::

     from physiofit.base.io import IoHandler